jcjorel/clonesquad-ec2-pet-autoscaler/docs/tutorials/HOWTO_ACME_Optimization_CaseStudy_Step1_QuickWin.md

 ```

 * Look at the 'CloneSquad-<GroupName>' CloudWatch dashboard to check that instances are starting/stopping as expected.
-	- Notice that 't3' instances that can only stop after they accrued 30% of their maximum CPU Credit.
-It helps to avoid
+	- Notice that, if the 't3' instances were recently launched, they do not stop immediatly but enter the 'CPU Crediting' mode.
+They will stop automatically after they accrued 30% of their maximum CPU Credit.
+It helps to avoid `unlimited bursting` fees.
+See the metric 'NbOfCPUCreditingInstances' on the CloudWatch dashboard to identify this situation (Note: This behavior can be disabled if not expected).
-`unlimited bursting`fees.

 > Tip: A very similar optimization method can be applied for Pre-Production workload.